 The economy of Grenada is heavily reliant on tourism and is the main driving force to its economy.
 Grenada is a major producer and exporter of several spices including cinnamon, cloves, ginger, mace, allspice and nutmeg among others.
 It is the 2nd largest producer of nutmeg after Indonesia and the spice is depicted on the country’s flag.

-Custom Regulations for Grenada:
+Customs Regulations for Grenada

 *NOTE: ENTRY REQUIREMENTS DEPEND ON THE COUNTRY OF ORIGIN.

 The Spice of the Caribbean, Grenada is a direct flight away from the USA.
 This island nation boasts of stunning natural sites including lush green rain forests, around 40 world class sea beaches, 30 diving sites and around 15 waterfalls!
 Relocating to this paradise, however, calls for careful planning.